-Sparky might be your best friend — but he’s not exactly eco-friendly, according to a recent article by Care2.
+Sparky might be your best friend — but he’s not exactly eco-friendly, as noted in this article by Care2.

 The truth is, owning a medium-size dog can potentially be just as bad as owning a gas-guzzling car.
-Things like non-biodegradable poop scoop bags, kitty litter, pet food packaging, medications and more lead to a high carbon pawprint for your furry friend.
+Things like non-biodegradable poop scoop bags and pet waste, kitty litter, pet food packaging, medications, and more lead to a high carbon pawprint for your furry friend.

 Does this mean you can’t be a pet owner and eco-conscious at the same time?
 Of course not!
 There are several ways to lower your pet’s environmental impact:

-- Green your kitty by using biodegradable litter made from sawmill scrap, waste from wheat or corn, or even recycled tires.
+- Green your kitty by using biodegradable litter made from sawmill scrap, waste from wheat or corn, recycled paper, or wood fibers.

 - Make your own pet food using locally grown ingredients, or buy from an environmentally friendly pet food company, such as Honest Kitchen.

 Do you have any other tips for lowering your pet’s carbon pawprint?
-Let us know in the comments below.
+Share your ideas with the community in the Earthling Forum.